 - Crushed red pepper flakes, to taste

-- Heat oil to medium in a large pot.
-Add onion, green pepper, and garlic.
+- Heat 1 Tablespoon oil to medium in a large pot.
+Add ½ medium onion, ½ green pepper, and 3 minced garlic.
 Cook until onions and pepper soften, stirring occasionally.
-Add sausage or ground beef and cook until meat is just browned on outside, breaking meat up into bite-size bits as it cooks.
+Add ¾-1 pound sausage or ground beef and cook until meat is just browned on outside, breaking meat up into bite-size bits as it cooks.

-- Add crushed Italian seasoning (crushing it releases more flavor), and stir until fragrant.
-Add diced tomatoes, tomato sauce and chicken broth.
+- Add 2 teaspoons crushed Italian seasoning (crushing it releases more flavor), and stir until fragrant.
+Add 14.5 ounces diced tomatoes, 16 ounces tomato sauce and 4 cups chicken broth.
 Bring to simmer, cover and cook 20 minutes.

 - To serve, spoon a dollop of ricotta cheese into six bowls and pour in soup.
 Top with shredded Parmesan cheese, basil leaves and crushed red pepper flakes, to taste.

-- Cook's note: This soup is easily converted to a vegetarian option; replace the meat with sliced fresh mushrooms, change out chicken broth with vegetable broth.
+- This soup is easily converted to a vegetarian option; replace the meat with sliced fresh mushrooms, change out chicken broth with vegetable broth.